aqeelahlam/OpenWeather/test-strategy.md

 issue, modified condition/decision coverage(mcdc) is implemented.
 It aims to cover every possible decision which will have an effect on the final outcome of the boolean expression.

+By individually checking if each option works, we only cover half the possibles.
+This is because by enabling one option, we set everything option to false in our test cases.
+Although this results in les path coverage, it does not effect the testing of the functional correctness because each options functionality is independent of the others.

+MCDC is used to test the location functionality, as only one location identifier may be accepted at a time.

 Test Case | Test Strategy
 ----------|---------------
-Test 1 | Path coverage.
-By taking all the options to be true, we test what the output is if all options are provided.
+All compatible options | Path coverage.
+By taking all the options to be true, we test what the output is if all options are provided, and if any errors occur.